 Guarantee staterooms are the least expensive option for any stateroom category.
-Instead of choosing the room in the location you prefer, the cruise line picks it for you (you’re usually given a room assignment a few days before you sail).
+Instead of choosing the room in the location you prefer, the cruise line picks it for you (they usually give you a room assignment a few days before you sail).

 Be sure to look at all of the perks and promotions available before booking a guarantee stateroom.
 Often, they don’t apply to this category of room.
-Sometimes you can save more money by booking a slightly higher priced room to get perks that you might have been planning to purchase.
+Sometimes you can save more money by booking a slightly higher-priced room to score free perks you might have been planning to purchase anyway.

-If you’re prone to motion sickness, sensitive to noise, or would be furious if your view was obstructed, don’t book a guarantee stateroom.
+If you’re prone to motion sickness, sensitive to noise, or would be furious with an obstructed view, don’t book a guarantee stateroom.
 But if you don’t see yourself being bothered by any of these things, go for it!

 Bonus Tip: If you choose a guarantee stateroom, be sure to sign up to accept automatic upgrades.
 If the cruise line needs to free up rooms in your category, they might just bump you up to a room of their choice in a higher category.
 You didn’t choose your room’s location in the first place, so get on the list!
 The cruise line or your travel agent can make sure you have automatic upgrades selected.

 Want to learn more about guarantee staterooms?
 My What Is a Guarantee Stateroom on a Cruise (and Should You Book One)? will tell you everything you need to know.

 You can earn a discount or even a free cruise if you organize a large group of cruisers.
 You’ll generally need to book a sizable number of staterooms, but you can save a significant amount of money if you act as the group’s organizer.